SorenLundt/WinGet-Wrapper/README.md

 * Logs to $env:ProgramData\WinGet-WrapperLogs (Usually C:\ProgramData\WinGet-WrapperLogs)<br>
 * Dynamically detect if running in user or system context<br>
 * Performs automatic cleanup of log files older than 60 days.<br>
-* Directly import WinGet packages to InTune including WinGet package metadata<br>
+* Directly import and deploy WinGet packages to InTune including WinGet package metadata<br>

 ## Background / Why?
 WinGet have a few limitations in terms of automation and is not integrated with common endpoints management products.  <br>